 Tiffany & Co.
 (Australia) Pty.
-Ltd. - Modern Slavery and Human Trafficking Statement 2023
+Ltd. - Modern Slavery and Human Trafficking Statement 2024

-This statement has been produced by Tiffany & Co.
+The reporting entity for purposes of the Australian Modern Slavery Act 2018 (the "Act") is Tiffany & Co.
 (Australia) Pty.
-Ltd. ("Tiffany & Co.
-Australia" or the "Company") pursuant to the Modern Slavery Act 2018 (the "Act").
-It sets out the steps that Tiffany & Co.
-Australia and/or certain of its affiliates have taken during the previous year ending December 31, 2023 to prevent and reduce the risk of slavery, modern slavery, forced labour, child labour and human trafficking in their supply chains.
+Ltd ("Tiffany & Co.
+Australia" or the "Company").
+This statement sets out the steps that Tiffany & Co.
+Australia and/or certain of its affiliates have taken during the previous year ending December 31, 2024 to prevent and reduce the risk of slavery, modern slavery, forced labour, child labour and human trafficking in their supply chains.